yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 | `--state=off`   | Deselect the file.     |

 ### `toggle_all` {#manager.toggle_all}

-**Note**: This command is introduced in the upcoming v0.4 to replace `select_all` and currently requires the nightly build.

 Toggle the selection state of all files in the current working directory.